This is part of a FAQ series! Please share and comment if you found any of these articles helpful 🙂

 This a question that has always puzzled musicians, producers, beatmakers, and enthusiasts including myself!

-Before I tell you what it is.. grab a snack, sit back, and relax because:
+Before we get into it.. grab a snack, sit back, and relax because…

 You’ve come to the right place!!